ethicalhackingplayground/Bug-Bounty-Tools/README.md

 **`crontab -e`**

-Append this at the end.
+Append this at the end for it to run every 12 hours.

 *`42 */12 * * *  /root/Bug-Bounty-Tools/autosploit.sh >> ~/cronjob.log 2>&1`*